adobe-research/EntitySeg-Dataset/README.md

 ````

 ## License
-This dataset is released under (Adobe Research License)(LICENSE.md).
+This dataset is released under [Adobe Research License](LICENSE).
 The license prohibits commercial use and allows for non-commercial research use.